The answers to what is MBA and how are one year MBA courses & the 1 year full time MBA in India different, will be discussed here:

 As is evident from the name itself, the one year MBA in India is scheduled for a shorter duration as compared to traditional programs.
 However, that is certainly not the only difference.
 The most prominent distinction is that of the admission criteria –

 - Applicants accepted in the two-year programs may or may not have prior work experience.
 Their admission to the institute often solely depends on their CAT scores 2016-17.

-- On the other hand, the one year MBA programs follows a more holistic approach towards enrollment.
+- On the other hand, the MBA programs follows a more holistic approach towards enrollment.
 Aspirants are required to have a minimum of 5 years of work experience before applying.
 The admission process also focuses on several criteria such as extracurricular interests and leadership potential, rather than test scores alone.

 Although the duration may be shorter, the program is in no way less rigorous when compared to a two-year MBA.
 In fact, due to the limited time period, the course tends to be more intensive.
 As candidates are familiar with a corporate set-up, however, certain non-essential theoretical concepts are excluded.

 Evolution of One Year MBA in India -

 Internationally the one year MBA has been highly valued by students.
 In India, till a decade ago, it was the two year program that reigned supreme.
 Now however the applicant base has shifted from fresh graduates to working professionals re-evaluating their career graphs.
 These professionals are keen to refurbish their skills in a short time span and return to a workplace of their choice.

 The one year executive MBA in India gives them the necessary skills, exposure and confidence to return as leaders.
 The time spent in the classroom work is well balanced with action learning projects, volunteering opportunities, outdoor exposure visits and team activities.

 What are the benefits of a One year MBA in India?